grannycart/by-sound-alone_source/dc-manuscript/8_Chapter.md

 Hemi sat on the _Gnat's_ low sail, just astern the open hatch and in front of the diesel exhaust that blew away abaft in a long stream of airborne crud.
 Shakes reached down into the sail, withdrew a pair of binoculars, and handed them to Hemi.

 Hemi could see nothing moving under power on the surface besides themselves, which meant the _Grackle_ was probably operating submerged.
-As with everything to do with submarining, Hemi's plan would be a series of very long, slow moves interspersed with fast and frightening determined actions.
+As with everything to do with submarining, Hemi's plan would be a series of long, slow moves interspersed with fast and frightening determined actions.

 Hemi scanned back and forth across the horizon for twenty minutes or so, and then a small aspect change of the _Prospect's_ sail caught his practiced attention.
 It had stopped swaying, and was now holding itself bolt upright.
 Hemi focused his binoculars on it, and a few minutes later it sank silently downwards.
 The viscous black surface closed over it with a sucking sound that Hemi almost imagined he could hear.